local-ch/lhs/README.md

 When fetching records with LHS, you can specify in advance all the linked resources that you want to include in the results.

-With `includes` or `includes_all` (to enforce fetching all remote objects for paginated endpoints), LHS ensures that all matching and explicitly linked resources are loaded and merged.
+With `includes` LHS ensures that all matching and explicitly linked resources are loaded and merged (even if the linked resources are paginated).

 Including linked resources/records is heavily influenced by [https://guides.rubyonrails.org/active_record_querying.html](https://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations) and you should read it to understand this feature in all it's glory.